csfrey/csfrey/documents/Charlie Frey - Resume For Nerds.md

 _June 2022 - July 2024_

 Navigated a career break after a layoff into a challenging time in the industry.
-Focused on personal development, mental health, and gender transition while working part-time.
+Focused on personal development, mental health, and gender transition while working part-time in retail.
 Actively staying updated with industry trends and continuing professional development.

 ### GenUI - [genui.com](https://genui.com)